ipritom/visual-utils/image-utils/README.md

 imageApp script helps to draw lines on the loaded image.
 The Screen class can be be used as image loader if `preload=False`.

 ## How to use
-Copy and page imageApp.py file to your project directory.
+Copy and paste imageApp.py file to your project directory.
 Then load and run as following:
 ```python
 from imageApp import Screen